Ignatius of Loyola: Religious conversion and visions

 While recovering from surgery, Íñigo underwent a spiritual conversion and discerned a call to the religious life.
-In order to divert the weary hours of convalescence, he asked for the romances of chivalry, his favourite reading, but there were none in the castle, and instead his beloved sister-in-law, Magdalena de Araoz brought him the lives of Christ and of the saints.
+In order to divert the weary hours of convalescence, he asked for the romances of chivalry, his favourite reading, but there were none in the castle, and instead, his beloved sister-in-law, Magdalena de Araoz brought him the lives of Christ and of the saints.

 The religious work which most particularly struck him was the De Vita Christi of Ludolph of Saxony.
 This book would influence his whole life, inspiring him to devote himself to God and follow the example of Francis of Assisi and other great monks.
 It also inspired his method of meditation, since Ludolph proposes that the reader place himself mentally at the scene of the Gospel story, visualising the crib at the Nativity, etc. This type of meditation, known as Simple Contemplation, was the basis for the method that Ignatius outlined in his Spiritual Exercises.

 Aside from dreaming about imitating the saints in his readings, Íñigo was still wandering off in his mind about what "he would do in service to his king and in honour of the royal lady he was in love with".
-Cautiously he came to realize the after-effect of both kinds of his dreams.
+Cautiously he came to realize the after-effects of both kinds of his dreams.
 He experienced desolation and dissatisfaction when the romantic heroism dream was over, but, the saintly dream ended with much joy and peace.
 It was the first time he learned about discernment.